Local Learning Rules for Out-of-Equilibrium Physical Generative Models: CD1 example

 \section{CD1 example}

-Figure~\ref{fig_CD1} shows an example of a 2-oscillator network trained using the CD1 learning rule (see Eq.~\eqref{eq:CD1}).
-The resulting energy landscape differs from the one obtained with force matching and exhibits spurious high-probability modes.
-Despite these artifacts, only a few samples are drawn from these spurious modes, and most non-equilibrium samples remain of high quality.
-This suggests that during the out-of-equilibrium evolution, samples are steered toward the correct modes, even if those modes are assigned lower probability by the learned energy landscape at $t = 0$.
+Figure~\ref{fig_CD1} shows an example of a two-oscillator network trained using the CD1 learning rule (see Eq.~(11) in the main text).
+The resulting energy landscape differs from that obtained with force matching (see Fig.~1 in the main text), yet the generated samples still capture the target distribution.
+Overall, we find force matching to be more stable.